openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

-# VP Token
+# VP Token {#vp_token}

----WIP

-The primary extension that OpenID for Verifiable Presentations makes to OAuth 2.0 is to enable End-Users to present Verifiable Presentations to the Verifiers.
-The VP Token consists of one or more Verifiable Presentations that has authorship of the Holder that can be cryptographically verified to provide Cryptographic Holder Binding over a set of claims about a subject that has authorship of the Issuer that can be cryptographically verified.
+The primary extension that OpenID for Verifiable Presentations makes to OAuth 2.0 is to enable End-Users to present Verifiable Presentations to the Verifiers using the Wallet.
+The VP Token consists of one or more Verifiable Presentations.

 The VP Token can contain VPs of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

-WIP---

 # Authorization Request {#vp_token_request}